latchbio/latch/docs/source/automation/overview.md

     5. Select the [automation workflow](#automation-workflow) that you have just registered with Latch.

-Checkout an [example](example-data-addition.md) on how to create and register automation workflows with `Data Added` triggers.
+See our [examples](#examples) for step-by-step instructions on how to create automations.
 ![Create Automation Example](../assets/automation/create-automation-example.png)

 ## Configuring Automations